-- Learning the basics of Nevada Drug Laws.
-We are not attorneys and can not provide specific advice on the Nevada Drug Laws.
-It is very important you seek professional advice skilled in the ins and outs of Nevada Drug Laws.
+First, we are not attorneys and can not provide specific advice on the Nevada Drug Laws.
+It is very important you seek professional advice skilled with legal advice that is familiar with the ins and outs of local Nevada drug laws.

 There Are Four Major Drug Tests Given In Nevada.

 Each drug test has its own specific strengths you must avoid and weakness in which one can take advantage.
 What you learn here could make the difference between failing and passing a drug test in Nevada.

 Nevada law doesn’t address drug testing in private employment.
 Although many states have passed laws regulating or restricting an employer’s right to require drug testing, Nevada is not one of them.
 Nevada has no law addressing drug testing in private employment.
 This means that drug testing is not prohibited or restricted, unless it violates other legal provisions (such as a law prohibiting discrimination; see below).

 Have you been illegally asked or required to take a drug test in Nevada?
 Even though Nevada Drug Laws allow an employer to drug test, many employees and might may have legal claims based on how the test was conducted, who was tested or how the results were used.

 - Violation of Nevada Drug Laws And Procedures.
 Although an employer has the legal right to test, it must follow the state’s requirements.
 An Nevada employer that doesn’t provide the required notice of its testing policy or observe state procedural rights (for example, by failing to conduct a confirmation test after an initial positive result or by allowing unauthorized personnel to perform the test) could face legal problems.